gordon-cs/Project-Phoenix/README.md

 #### Controllers and Views
 Controllers and Views are at the center of the ASP.NET MVC framework.
 Controllers contain the “endpoints” of your application, the accessible url routes.
 If your controller was called HomeController.cs and had a method called Method1, the url route to access that method would be /Home/Method1.
 So if you application was running on rci.gordon.edu, the full url would be “rci.gordon.edu/Home/Method1”.

-Views are basically the HTML that you return to the user.
-Methods in the controller usually return Views.
+Views represent the html that the user ends up seeing in their browser.

 There is no need to go deeper into Controllers and Views here.
 Microsoft has good documentation on starting out with their ASP.NET framework.
 If you are not familiar with ASP.NET at all, you should start by reading their guides and walking through their tutorials.
 Use these search terms to get you started: “ASP.NET MVC 5”.
 Here are some links to get you started: